McGill-NLP/project-page-template/README.md

 You might be wondering why all the files for the webpage is in `/docs`.
 Well the page is not really "docs" per se, it's because `github-pages` only allows us to either use the root folder or `/docs`.
 So we are forced to use the latter in order to clearly separate this page from the rest of the project.
 Maybe in the future GitHub will allow other names like `/page`, but before then there's nothing we can do...

-> Well technically, you *can* push everything to a separate branch, but the original author of this repo is in the school of thought that branches are meant for alternate or historical versions of the `main` branch, and should main serve as a way to create pull requests.
+> Well technically, you *can* push everything to a separate branch, but the original author of this repo is in the school of thought that branches are meant for alternate or historical versions of the `main` branch, or serve as a way to create pull requests.
 The original author will also vehemently defend this philosophy if one tries to argue otherwise :)

 But what if you actually want to write some docs for your library?
-You can just edit `docs/_pages/docs.md` is the real page for documentations.
+You can just edit `docs/_pages/docs.md`, which is the real page for documentations.

 ## Navigation bar